Winney Grimshaw: Separation

 In 1845, Bill Grimshaw ran away after being whipped as punishment for a disagreement with one of his white supervisors.
-He was the only Mount Airy slave to run away permanently in the years between 1808 and 1860.
-As punishment and to discourage other runways, Tayloe broke up the Grimshaw family.
-Letters between Juliet and her older sister Lizza display the distress felt at the separation of their family.
-At nineteen Grimshaw, her fourteen-year-old brother James, and her baby John, were all sent to the Oakland cotton plantation in Alabama.
-Virginia became a large exporter of slave labor in the U.S. after the Act Prohibiting Importation of Slaves took effect in 1808.
-William Henry Tayloe sent a total of 218 Mount Airy slaves to Alabama between 1833 and 1862.
-Winney was a trained spinner and James was training as a carpenter, so their usefulness on a cotton plantation was minimal, but their transfer was an example for other Mount Airy slaves.
-Plantation labor was much more difficult than domestic labor which was seen as a more favorable position.
-It is unknown the exact cause, but in 1847 during her time at the plantation Grimshaw's son, John Carrington, died.
+He was the only enslaved person at Mount Airy between 1808 and 1860 to successfully escape slavery permanently.
+As retribution and to discourage other enslaved people on the plantation from seeking freedom, Tayloe broke up the Grimshaw family.
+Letters between Juliet and her older sister, Lizza, display the distress felt at the separation of their family.
+At nineteen, Grimshaw, her fourteen-year-old brother James, and her baby John, were all sent to the Oakland cotton plantation in Alabama.
+Virginia became a large exporter of enslaved labor in the United States after the Act Prohibiting Importation of Slaves took effect in 1808.
+William Henry Tayloe sent a total of 218 enslaved people from Mount Airy to Alabama between 1833 and 1862.
+Winney was a trained spinner, and James was training as a carpenter, so their usefulness on a cotton plantation was minimal, but their transfer was a threat to other people enslaved at Mount Airy.
+Plantation labor was much more strenuous than domestic labor, which was seen as a more favorable position.
+It is unknown the exact cause, but in 1847, during her time at the plantation, Grimshaw's son, John Carrington, died.